fernwerker/ownDynDNS/README.md

 Parameter | Example | Explanation
 ---: | :--- | :---
-user | dnsupdater | username to authenticate against this script as defined in .env file password | secretpleasechange |password for that user as defined in .env file domain | home.example.com | `case A)` If `host` is not specified: the FQDN for your host domain | example.com | `case B)` If you want to update the @ or * record
+user | dnsupdater | username to authenticate against this script as defined in .env file.
+If anonymous login is allowed in .env: `anonymous` password | secretpleasechange |password for that user as defined in .env file domain | home.example.com | `case A)` If `host` is not specified: the FQDN for your host domain | example.com | `case B)` If you want to update the @ or * record